Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks

-A key component of LAEs is the deployment of aerial base stations (AeBSs), which operate at low altitudes and serve as dynamic network nodes.
-AeBSs can be mounted on unmanned aerial vehicles (UAVs), balloons, or other aerial platforms.
 By establishing line-of-sight (LoS) links and rapidly reconfiguring the network in response to user mobility or network failures~\cite{9635653}, AeBSs are considered promising enablers for supporting 6G URLLC services in complex wireless environments.
-Although AeBSs offer enhanced coverage and flexibility, they are still constrained by the scarcity of spectrum resources and increasing user density.
-To overcome these challenges, non-orthogonal multiple access (NOMA) has been introduced as a crucial multiple access strategy in LAE networks.
+Some studies~\cite{8247211,10778659} have explored joint AeBS/UAV deployment and resource optimization for supporting URLLC services.
+Although AeBSs offer enhanced coverage and flexibility, the fact that orthogonal multiple access (OMA) schemes allocate distinct resources to avoid interference makes it challenging to further improve spectral efficiency and scalability for URLLC services, especially in interference-intensive LAWNs assisted by multiple AeBSs.
+To overcome these challenges, non-orthogonal multiple access (NOMA) has been introduced as a crucial multiple access strategy in LAWNs.
 Unlike conventional orthogonal schemes, NOMA enables multiple users to simultaneously utilize the same time-frequency resources through power-domain multiplexing, thereby significantly improving spectral efficiency and supporting massive connectivity~\cite{7973036}.
-However, the performance of NOMA is often limited by strict user pairing requirements, sensitivity to channel state information, and the complexity of successive interference cancellation (SIC), particularly in dynamic LAE networks~\cite{9831440}.
+However, the performance of NOMA is often limited by strict user pairing requirements, sensitivity to channel state information, and the complexity of successive interference cancellation (SIC), particularly in dynamic LAWNs~\cite{9831440}.